tlq010407/COMP2042_CW_tlq010407/README.md

 Fix the quit error: quit the game automatically when the "OK" button is clicked in an alert.

+Fix the cell movement bug: it won't generate random number while there is no movenments happen between cells.

 Create 'GenerateNumRandom', 'Move', 'passDestination', 'StartController', 'MenuController', 'Record', 'RecordUser' and 'Survival' classes and Pane package.
 Create a permanent high score list (using a file to store scores and player names).